 I watched the pulleys lower him into the ground.
 Seven feet — by three feet — by six feet…

 Painful.
 I mean, have you ever watched your best friend lowered into the Earth?
 I was witnessing that thing exactly.

 Slow.
 It took for-r-r-r-ever.
-I suppose I could compare it to having a plug in your ear, and no matter how much you jaw, yawn, or chew gum, you can’t fucking make it comfortable.
+The feeling compared to having a plug in your ear, and no matter how much you jaw, yawn, or chew gum, you can’t fucking make it comfortable.
+All too slowly the discomfort subsides, and you can hear again.
 Yea, that’s the analogy I’m looking for.

 — Sure… fuck if I’ve ever felt honest about that.

 The walls were baby blue — our favorite color.
 We hadn’t seen the sun for months.
 I’m guessing that didn’t help his so-called “recovery.”
 What actually killed him?
 Well, I thought it was easier to just pose that question…

 The crinky-cranky noise of those fucking pulleys — they needed grease like a lawyer needs a lie.
 Slowly, but all too soon, he was in the Earth…